rm511130/cpp-warmup-then-fast/README.md

 # cpp-warmup-then-fast
-C++ code to simulate a Monolithic App that takes 10s to warm-up, and subsequently responds in 1s.
+C++ code to simulate a Monolithic App that takes 10 seconds to warm-up, and subsequently responds in 1 second.
-The delays are easily changed.
-The goal is to create a set of steps that demonstrate how PCF responds to these larger Apps.
+These time delays are easily changed in the code.
+Our goal is to create a set of steps that demonstrate how PCF responds to these larger Apps.

 ## Assumptions to get started